Vacation rentals in Penang

 In the spring, all of Malaysia celebrates Wesak Day, a national public holiday and vibrant festival where extravagant floats are adorned with lights, flowers, and Buddhist symbols to celebrate Buddha’s birthday.

-What are the top things to do in Penang?
+Top things to do in Penang

 Temple of Nine Emperor